Chief in charge of intel before Capitol riot returns to post

 “Supporters of the current president see Jan.
 6, 2021, as the last opportunity to overturn the results of the presidential election,” said a Jan.
 3 Capitol Police intelligence assessment.
 “This sense of desperation and disappointment may lead to more of an incentive to become violent.”

-Unlike past events, when pro-Trump supporters clashed violently with counter-demonstrations, “Congress itself is the target on the 6th,” the assessment added.
+Unlike past events, when pro-Trump supporters clashed violently with counterdemonstrators, “Congress itself is the target on the 6th,” the assessment added.

+The deadly riot at the Capitol quickly overwhelmed the police force and has resulted in hundreds of federal criminal prosecutions and internal reviews about why law enforcement agencies weren’t better prepared.

+Now, months later, Pittman has been put back in charge as assistant chief of the agency’s intelligence operations and will be supervising officers who protect top congressional leaders.

+Organizers of the event, known as “Justice for J6,” have said it will be peaceful but law enforcement officials fear such a gathering with thousands of people could devolve quickly into violence.

-That Pittman remains in the position overseeing intelligence is notable given the internal leadership upheaval that followed the riot — Sund, the House and Senate sergeants at arms and the only other assistant police chief all resigned after January's attack — though on the other hand, removing her from the job could also represent a concession by the department that there was an intelligence failure on their part.
+That Pittman remains in a position overseeing intelligence is notable given the internal leadership upheaval that followed the riot — Sund, the House and Senate sergeants at arms and the only other assistant police chief all resigned after January’s attack.
+On the other hand, removing her from the job could also represent a concession by the department that there was an intelligence failure on its part.

 Capitol Police officials say Pittman was “given the additional responsibility” of being the acting police chief on a temporary basis and never left her old job, though an organization chart obtained by The Associated Press shows that the position of assistant chief overseeing intelligence was held by a different official, Sean Gallagher.
 He is now temporarily in charge of the department’s uniformed officers.